 - On a lightly floured surface, divide the dough in half.

-- Cover one half of the dough with a towel or plastic and roll the other into a rope about 10 inches long.
+- Cover one half of the dough with a towel or plastic and roll the other into a rope about 10 inches (25 cm) long.
 Divide the rope into 8 equal pieces, covering with a towel.

 - Roll one piece into a ball and flatten into a circle.
 Gently roll out the edges, keeping the center slightly thicker.
 Try to get the edges thin enough to become translucent.
-Add 2-3 cubes of stock and about 1 tablespoon of the pork filling to the center of the circle, keeping 1/2-3/4 inch of the edge clear.
-Pleat the edges over the filling and pinch the tops together to seal, twisting gently.
-Repeat with remaining wrappers and filling.
-Cover the assembled ones with a towel to keep them from drying out.
+Add 2-3 cubes of stock and about 1 tablespoon of the pork filling to the center of the circle, keeping 1/2-3/4 inch (1.25-2 cm) of the edge clear.

 - Steam over boiling water at medium heat until the dumplings have puffed and become translucent, about 8 minutes.